Amerimed SOP

 The company owns the rights to all data and files in any computer, network, corporate account or other information system used in the company and to all data and files sent or received using any company system, account, cloud storage or using the company’s access, including remote access, to any computer network, to the extent that such rights are not superseded by applicable laws relating to intellectual property.

-The company also reserves the right to monitor electronic mail messages (including personal/private/instant messaging systems) and their content, as well as any and all use by employees of the Internet and of computer equipment or accounts used to create, view, or access email and Internet content.
+The company also reserves the right to monitor electronic mail messages (including personal/private/instant messaging systems) and their content, as well as any and all use by employees of the Internet and of computer equipment or accounts used to create, view, or access e-mail and Internet content.

 Employees must be aware that the electronic mail messages sent and received using company equipment corporate accounts, company-provided Internet access, and/or corporate accounts, including web-based messaging systems used with such systems or access, are not private and are subject to viewing, downloading, inspection, release, and archiving by company officials at all times.

-Only authorized personnel* have the right to inspect any and all files stored in private areas of the network or on individual computers or storage media in order to assure compliance with company policies and state and federal laws.
-No employee may access another employee’s computer, computer files, or electronic mail messages without prior authorization from either the Compliance Officer or CEO.
 The company may use software in its electronic information systems that allows monitoring by authorized personnel and that creates and stores copies of any messages, files, or other information that is entered into, received by, sent, or viewed on such systems.
 There is no expectation of privacy in any information or activity conducted, sent, performed, or viewed on or with company electronic systems or corporate accounts.

 Accordingly, employees should assume that whatever they do, type, enter, send, receive, and view on company electronic systems or corporate accounts is electronically stored and subject to inspection, monitoring, evaluation, and company use at any time.
 Further, employees who use company electronic systems or corporate account to send or receive files or other data that would otherwise be subject to any kind of confidentiality or disclosure privilege thereby waive whatever right they may have to assert such confidentiality or privilege from disclosure.

 Employees who wish to maintain their right to confidentiality or a disclosure privilege must send or receive such information using some means other than company electronic systems or the corporate accounts.
+However, no company-related business should ever be sent or received via personal email or other communication accounts.

 The company has licensed the use of certain commercial software application programs for business purposes.
 Third parties retain the ownership and distribution rights to such software.
 No employee may create, use, or distribute copies of such software that are not in compliance with the license agreements for the software.
 Violation of this policy can lead to disciplinary action, up to and including dismissal.